 Visit our Zimmer Durom hip implant page to learn more about the lawsuit.

-Previous cases against joint implant device manufacturers have already resulted in billions of dollars in damages for those harmed.
+Previous cases against joint implant device manufacturers have already resulted in settlements worth billions of dollars in damages for those harmed.
 In 2014, a lawsuit against Stryker for their ABG II and Rejuvenate products was settled for $2 billion.
 In 2016, Zimmer said they would pay more than $300 million dollars to those whose Durom Cup hip replacement devices had failed.

 There are two kinds of legal actions that are most commonly used for things like hip replacement lawsuits: multi-district litigations (MDLs) and class-action lawsuits.
 While both are used in cases where a number of individuals have been harmed, they are distinctly different.